 Once your glider is in position, please finish your preflight checks and board the glider.
 Your ground crew should remain nearby in case there is a problem or in case the GOA needs to be evacuated.

-- The Safety Officer will then signal the tow pilot using the “swinging arm” signal to take up slack.
-When all the slack has been taken up, the Safety Officer will raise his/her arm directly overhead to signal the tow pilot to stop.
+- The Safety Officer will use the “swinging arm” signal to the tow pilot to take up slack.
+When slack is removed, the Safety Officer will raise his/her arm directly overhead to signal the tow pilot to stop.

-- If at any point after the wings are leveled, the Safety Officer sees an unsafe condition for takeoff he or she will place the wing back on the ground as an abort signal.
+- If at any point after the wings are leveled, the Safety Officer sees an unsafe condition he or she will place the wing back on the ground as an abort signal.
 The tow pilot should never proceed while the glider wing is lowered.
 Nonetheless, all should be prepared for any eventuality in case the tow pilot has not seen the abort signal.
 In addition to traffic concerns or tow plane issues, an open canopy, open dive brakes, or inattention of the glider pilot are all cases for the Safety Officer to abort and lower the wing.

 It is primarily the duty of the Safety Officer(s) to ensure that any traffic conflicts are resolved.
 However, the glider pilot should also be actively looking for traffic, and react appropriately if other traffic is observed.